-The group is exposed to price changes arising from available-for-sale financial assets and financial assets at fair value through profit or loss (see notes 20 and 21).
+The group is exposed to price changes arising from available-for-sale financial assets (see note 20).
 Except as disclosed in note 20, all of these investments are measured at fair value at each balance sheet date with reference to the quoted price.
 Management monitors this exposure and takes appropriate actions when it is required.

-The following table indicates the approximate change in the group's profit/(loss) after tax and retained profits and other components of consolidated equity in response to reasonably possible changes of 15% (2011: 15%) in price in respect of listed equity and debt securities.
+The following table indicates the approximate change in the group's profit/(loss) after tax and retained profits and other components of consolidated equity in response to reasonably possible changes of 15% (2012: 15%) in price in respect of listed equity and debt securities.